 POLAND: Poland opens bidding for Polmos Wroclaw

+The State Treasury in Poland has begun the sell off of drinks producer Polmos Wroclaw, according to reports in the local press.
 The treasury is asking for bids for at least 51% of Polmos Wroclaw, with an offer of at least 3.87m shares (51%).
 Employees, meanwhile, will be allowed to take 15% of shares while the Treasury can keep 5%.

 - Global Scotch whisky insights - market forecasts, product innovation and consumer trends